Planning to arrive in Australia to start your studies? Here's everything you need to know.

 When you arrive at an Australian airport, you will first need to go through immigration and customs clearance.
 If you need help finding your way around, just ask the airline staff or one of the border officials in the arrivals area.
 A clearance officer will check your travel document and visa, and once cleared you will be able to collect your luggage to go through customs and quarantine clearance processes.

-More information on what to expect when you arrive at the airport is available at the Australian Border Force website
+More information on what to expect when you arrive at the airport is available at the Australian Border Force website.
+We also have a helpful list of what you can bring in to Australia here.

 Safe travels everyone!
 We can’t wait to have you here.